brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

 From a kernel engineering standpoint, the FlashAttention is a streamining GEMM, softmax, and reduction fusion kernel.
 The key innovation is I/O-aware scheduling, where we minimize the read/write between DRAM, shared memory and registers, and maximize reuse inside the warp tiles.

 FlashAttention v1 was introduced to achive $O(N)$ memory usage instead of quadratic cost, and significantly higher speed by minimizing expensive HBM traffic.
 It does so by tiling the computation and working in on-chip SRAM (shared memory) as much as possible.
+The subsequent versions FlashAttention-2 (2023) and FlashAttention-3 (2024) build on this foundation, introducing better parallelism and leveraging new GPU features, respectively.
+Collectively, these methods have become the industry standard for high-performance attention, widely adopted in PyTorch's `scaled_dot_product_attention` and have enabled long-context LLMs.

 [^1]: Though there have been recent efforts to combine the two ideas, e.g. "Mixture-of-Head Attention" (MoH) where attention heads themselves are treated as experts and are sparsely activated.